jbiatek/BSGRulebook/rulebook.md

 1. At the end of the Movement step, if in a location with 1 or more Ally tokens, choose 1 ally to encounter and resolve it.
     - This is simultaneous with Ellen Tigh's "Politically Adroit" since both occur "at the end of your Movement step".
 As always, the current player (Ellen Tigh) may choose which order they are resolved in.
 If encountering an Ally causes a move, she may use "Adroit" in her new location if she hasn't already.
 1. Action:
-    - Player may choose 1 action to perform ("Do Nothing" is always an available action as well).
+    - Player may choose 1 action to perform. ("Do nothing" is always an available action as well.)
 Unless otherwise noted, these are always printed on something with the word "Action:" in front of it.
 Actions can come from
         - Their current location
         - A Skill Card
         - An ability on a character sheet